 Here are 5 ways to help motivate your remote employees:

 The best managers over-communicate during turbulent or uncertain times.
-We can all agree that when an employee has the opportunity to understand the state of business, gain insight, or is provided the opportunity to ask questions, they feel more secure.
-By contrast, employers who ONLY contact employees when there is a performance issue set the stage for their employees to live in a “fear” or “disengaged” state where they will not actively reach out for guidance.
+We can all agree that when an employee has the opportunity to understand the state of business, gain insight, or is provided with the opportunity to ask questions, they feel more secure.
+By contrast, employers who only contact employees when there is a performance issue set the stage for their employees to live in a “fear” or “disengaged” state where they will not actively reach out for guidance.

 When managing your work-from-home employees, it may be more time-efficient to just jump on a quick call, hammer them with edits and click off, but in the long run, you’re killing your team's performance.
 While this type of call is sometimes needed, it is also important to take an extra 5-10 minutes to continually build rapport and see how your employees are doing mentally (some helpful questions are provided below).
 Building rapport builds trust which is essential for continually driving outputs.

 With everyone all over the place, communication can easily drop off or be shut off.
-While it’s important to not overwhelm employees with video meetings, it is essential to get creative and keep everyone engaged and in-the-loop together:
+While it’s important to not overwhelm employees with video meetings, it is essential to get creative and keep everyone engaged and informed together: